scenarioo/scenarioo-format/format.md

 Name | Type | Description
 :---|:---|:---
-name        | <a href="#identifier_string">Identifier-String</a> | **Required.** Use something that reflects the uniqueness and order of your builds, e.g. the timestamp or a build sequence number. date        | <a href="#date">Datetime</a>    | Start date / time of the build (as a timestamp) --> TODO: Specify exact format revision    | <a href="#string">String</a>  | the revision number in your version control system (e.g. changeset number). status      | <a href="#string">String</a>  | Whether the build was a `success` or `failed`.
+name        | [Identifier-String](#identifier_string) | **Required.** Use something that reflects the uniqueness and order of your builds, e.g. the timestamp or a build sequence number. date        | [Datetime](#Datetime)    | Start date / time of the build (as a timestamp) --> TODO: Specify exact format revision    | [String](#String)  | the revision number in your version control system (e.g. changeset number). status      | [String](#String)  | Whether the build was a `success` or `failed`.
 If the status is left empty, Scenarioo will calculate it from the states of contained use cases and their scenarios.
 Scenarioo by default (if not configured otherwise) only supports "failed" and "success" as known status values.
-All other status values are treated as not successful and displayed in orange. details     | <a href="#details">Details</a> | Whatever additional information you would like to attach to the build object.
+All other status values are treated as not successful and displayed in orange. properties     | Array of [DocuObject](#DocuObject) | Whatever additional information you would like to attach to the build object.

 #### Example build.json file